Scientific Steering Committees

 - Enhance patient advocate and community oncologist involvement in clinical trial design and prioritization;

-- Evaluate clinical trial concepts and set disease specific strategic priorities; (2015 All SSC Strategic Priorities)
+- Evaluate clinical trial concepts and set disease-specific strategic priorities; (2015 All SSC Strategic Priorities)

 - Convene Clinical Trial Planning Meetings to identify critical questions, unmet needs, and prioritize key strategies.